Administrative Associate - 73511

 The School of Earth Energy & Environmental Sciences

-The Stanford School of Earth, Energy & Environmental Sciences (SE3) develops the knowledge and talent to understand the workings of the planet and to help solve resource and environmental challenges.
-This position supports teaching and research activities in two departments in the School Earth System Science https://earth.stanford.edu/ess and Geological Sciences https://earth.stanford.edu/gs
+The Stanford School of Earth, Energy & Environmental Sciences (SE3) develops the knowledge and talent to understand the workings of the planet and to help solve resource Earth system science, and energy resources engineering, and includes both disciplinary and interdisciplinary educational programs at the undergraduate and graduate levels.

 As one of the worlds premier research institutions, Stanford University has launched hundreds of initiatives solely for the betterment of humanity.
 Here, we are committed to fostering a workplace culture that promotes diversity, collaboration and professional growth.
 We offer career development programs, competitive pay that reflects market trends and benefits that increase financial stability and promote healthy, fulfilling lives.

 Stanford is an equal opportunity employer and all qualified applicants will receive consideration without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, or any other characteristic protected by law.